1ance-301/project-three/README.md

   ![NPM](https://img.shields.io/npm/l/glob?style=flat-square)

   ## Description
-  {Project 3} is app that will give you random recipes.
+  I Chews You! is app that will give you random recipes.
 If you hit the random button, it will randomly generate a recipe for you to try.

   ## Table of Contents
   * [Links](#links)